volcano-sh/website/docs/UserGuide/user_guide_how_to_use_nodegroup_plugin.md

 ## How the Nodegroup Plugin Works

 The nodegroup design document provides the most detailed information about the node group.
-There are some tips to help avoid certain issues.These tips are based on a four-nodes cluster and vcjob called job-1:
+There are some tips to help avoid certain issues.
+These tips are based on a four-node cluster and vcjob called job-1:

 | Node  | Label      |
 | ----- | ---------- |